Monday, March 22 to Sunday, March 28, 2021

 What Will National Drug and Alcohol Facts Week Highlight?

 With an estimated 46 percent of teenagers admitting to using marijuana at least once by the time they graduate high school, it’s vital to understand the dangers it presents to brain development.
-Regular marijuana use among teenagers can lower IQ well into adulthood and interfere with aspects normal well being.
+Regular marijuana use among teenagers can lower IQ well into adulthood and interfere with aspects of normal well-being.

 Synthetic cannabinoids are the second most used drug to marijuana among the teen population, according to a 2014 NIDA survey.
 Potentially toxic ingredients can lead to vomiting, hallucinations, violence, suicidal thoughts and, in some cases, death.